constgen/constgen-neutrino/packages/react-launcher/README.md

 [![npm](https://img.shields.io/npm/v/@constgen/neutrino-react-launcher.svg)](https://www.npmjs.com/package/@constgen/neutrino-react-launcher)
 [![npm](https://img.shields.io/npm/dt/@constgen/neutrino-react-launcher.svg)](https://www.npmjs.com/package/@constgen/neutrino-react-launcher)

-[Neutrino](https://neutrino.js.org) middleware for React files
+[Neutrino](https://neutrino.js.org) middleware for an automatic React application launching in a browser document with hot reload

-Using this middleware your entry point should only export the main application component
+Using this middleware you no longer need to bootstrap HMR and app mounting.
+It is done automatically.
+The only thing you need is to only export the main JSX component in your main application component (entry file)

-**index.jsx**
+**src/index.jsx**

 ```jsx
 import React from 'react'